Martha Tedeschi

 Martha P. Tedeschi (born April 1, 1958) is an American art historian and curator.
-Tedeschi currently serves as the Elizabeth and John Moors Cabot Director of the Harvard Art Museums.
+Tedeschi served as the Elizabeth and John Moors Cabot Director of the Harvard Art Museums from 2016-2024.
 She is a scholar of nineteenth-century American and British prints and drawings, especially works by artists such as Winslow Homer, John Marin, and James McNeill Whistler.

 Career

 Born to John and Anne, Tedeschi received a Bachelor of Arts in Art History from Brown University in 1980, and a Master of Arts in Art History and Museum Studies from the University of Michigan in 1982.
 Her thesis at Michigan focused on Girolamo Mocetto and was titled "The Calumny of Appelles: An Early Sixteenth-Century Engraving by Girolamo Mocetto."
 In 1994, Tedeschi received a Doctor of Philosophy in Art History from Northwestern University.
 Her dissertation, supervised by S. Hollis Clayson and Nancy J. Troy, was titled "How Prints Work: Reproductions, Originals, and Their Markets in England, 1840–1900."

 In 1999, Tedeschi was named the Print Trust Curator of Prints and Drawings at the Art Institute of Chicago.
 In 2012, she was promoted to Deputy Director for Art and Research.
 Four years later, she was named the Elizabeth and John Moors Cabot Director of the Harvard Art Museums, succeeding Thomas W. Lentz.

 Tedeschi is a member of the Association of Art Museum Curators, the Association of Art Museum Directors, and has served as President of the Print Council of America from 2009 through 2013.
 She has published extensively within the academic journal Print Quarterly.